cuber/gfwlist2pac-shell/README.md

 Generate O(1) PAC file from gfwlist.

 ### Dependency
-  The cli version of curl, openssl which was integrated into most popular linux version.
+  The cli version of `curl`, `openssl` which was integrated into most popular linux version.

   You can specify the tools customly.

 ```bash
 # curl & openssl cli command path
 CURL=/usr/bin/curl
 OPENSSL=/usr/bin/openssl
 ```
   A socks5 proxy is needed to download the gfwlist.

   You can make one via shadowsocks or ssh -D, the `PROXY` will be used to generate the pac file as well, so it should be an commonly used local address.

 ```bash
 # socks5 proxy ssh -D, shadowsocks or others
 PROXY="127.0.0.1:7070"